lucaxgomex/clone-instagram-front-end/README.md

 # clone-instagram-front-end
-Aplicação de conceitos de CSS Flexbox para criação de um clone da interface do Instagram.
+Application of CSS Flexbox concepts to create a clone of the Instagram interface.